 NEXT SUPERVISION GROUPS

-The cost for face-to-face group supervision for 2019-2020 will be £690 + VAT payable in advance.
+The cost for face-to-face group supervision for 2019-2020 is £690 + VAT payable in advance.
 The one-off payment covers a baseline of attending 5 of the 6 sessions which are held alternate months throughout the year e.g. September, November, January, March, May and July.
 It is possible to attend all 6, in which case one is “free”!

 Group supervision is also offered internally, within organizations.
 Where helpful internal supervision can also be provided in tandem with CPD opportunities for internal coaches.
 Themes can be collated from the coaching and reported back collectively, with individual client confidentiality completely safeguarded, adding value to the organization.

 Eve Turner, group leader, is an accredited and experienced coach and supervisor who has also accredited coaches for two of the leading coaching professional bodies, the AC and APECS.
-She has also been involved in coach supervision training delivered by Bath Consultancy Group.
-Eve was part of a group that developed individual supervision accreditation for the coaching body the EMCC and won the two leading coaching supervision awards for 2018: the EMCC Supervision Award and the Coaching at Work Award for Contributions to Coaching Supervision.
+She has also been involved in coach supervision training delivered by Bath Consultancy Group and now Henley Business School.
+Eve was part of a group that developed individual supervision accreditation for the coaching body the EMCC and she won the two leading coaching supervision awards for 2018: the EMCC Supervision Award and the Coaching at Work Award for Contributions to Coaching Supervision.
 She is also accredited as a supervisor by APECS and was one of the first two supervisors in Europe accredited by the EMCC.
 Supervision is also provided by Jackee Holder and Nick Smith who are both highly experienced leaders in the field and authors.
 Nick and Eve are tutors on the Henley Business School Professional Certificate in Supervison, and Jackee for the Coaching Supervision Academy’s Diploma in Coaching Supervision.

 Eve Turner Associates have an Equal Opportunities Policy which is strictly adhered to, please email email@example.com for more details.